claesgill/azure_ml_workshop/README.md

 1. In [Azure ML studio](https://ml.azure.com/), navigate to the **Compute** page and on the **Compute instances** tab, verify that your compute instance is running.
 2. When the compute instance is running, click the *Jupyter* link to open the Jupyter home page in a new browser tab.
-3. In the Jupyter home page, go to the `Users/azure_ml_workshop` folder and open the `2_training_models.ipynb` notebook.
+3. In the Jupyter home page, go to the `Users/<your name>/azure_ml_workshop/notebooks` folder and open the `2_training_models.ipynb` notebook.
 Then read all the notes in the notebook, and run each code cell in turn.
+You may see some warnings while running the cells, but these can be ignored.
 4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 5. Now it's time to learn about [Pipeline](#pipeline)s.